 Candidates for Cataract Surgery

 A person who is debilitated may not require cataract surgery despite having a substantial cataract.
 The decision whether or not to have surgery should depend on the degree of difficulty that a person has with important visual needs.
 The best predictor of how much a cataract will progress over the next 6 months is how much it progressed over the last 6 months.
 Usually, it will progress a similar amount as it did in the previous period.

-Many patients choose to have surgery on both eyes; some choose to have surgery on one eye.
-If a large amount of nearsightedness, farsightedness or astigmatism is corrected in the first eye’s surgery, there may be an imbalance in the two eyes that is best treated with having the surgery on the second eye.
+Patients can choose to have surgery on one or both eyes.
+However, if a large amount of nearsightedness, farsightedness or astigmatism is corrected in the first eye’s surgery, there may be an imbalance in the two eyes.
+The best way to treat this is by having the surgery on the second eye.
 If the vision impairment is severe in both eyes, then the second eye is usually treated surgically.
-Multifocal IOL’s and many Toric IOL patients choose to have surgery on the second eye.
+Multifocal IOL and many toric IOL patients choose to have surgery on the second eye.
 Younger patients and patients with a significant cataract in only one eye, often choose to have cataract surgery on one eye.
 Traumatic cataracts are usually treated with surgery only on the affected eye.
-Drug-induced cataracts (usually caused by corticosteroids) sometimes require bilateral surgery and sometimes only need cataract surgery on one eye.
+Drug-induced cataracts, usually caused by corticosteroids, sometimes require bilateral surgery and sometimes only need cataract surgery on one eye.

 Cataract Surgery can be performed on both eyes